Sawneet-24/IT-HelpDesk-Labs/Troubleshooting-Playbook/Lab3-Outlook-Emails-Stuck-In-Outbox/README.md

 ## Step 2 – Break Network Connectivity

+To simulate a connectivity issue:

-- Disabled network adapter in settings
+- Disabled the network adapter in Windows settings
-- Ran `ipconfig` resulting in no IPv4 shown
+- Ran the command `ipconfig`

+Because the adapter was disabled, no IPv4 address was displayed.

 Screenshot: